This article has been updated on 21 June 2018.

 USE OF MASKS AS POLITICAL EXPRESSION

-Police already asking people to remove masks at protests. this is likly to increase with these new laws.
+Police already asking people to remove masks at protests. this is likely to increase with these new laws.

-The new law would mean Police become arbiters of expression versus intent to commit violence.
+The new law means Police become arbiters of expression versus intent to commit violence.

 THE RIGHT TO ANONYMITY